piraz/faz/README.md

-# can-toolbox
+# Candango Faz

-CanJs Components collection using bootstrap as the css framework.
+Candango faz is a toolkit based on bootstrap and canjs.